Serial (podcast): Season 1 (2014)

 On February 9, 2015, Scott Pelley of CBS News reported Serial's season 1 episodes had been downloaded more than 68 million times.
 By February 2016, the episodes had been downloaded over 80 million times.

 Season 1 investigated the 1999 Killing of Hae Min Lee (Korean: 이해민), an 18-year-old student at Woodlawn High School in Baltimore.
 She was last seen at about 3 p.m. on January 13, 1999.
 Her corpse was discovered on February 9 in Leakin Park and identified two days later.

 The case was immediately treated as a homicide.
 On February 12, an anonymous source contacted authorities and suggested that Adnan Masud Syed, Lee's ex-boyfriend, might be a suspect.
 Syed was arrested on February 28 at 6 a.m. and charged with first-degree murder, which led to "some closure and some peace" for Lee's family.
 A memorial service for Lee was held on March 11 at Woodlawn High School.

 Syed's first trial ended in a mistrial, but, after a six-week second trial, Syed was found guilty of Lee's murder on February 25, 2000, and was given a life sentence.
 On September 19, 2022, a judge, citing the prosecution's failure to hand over potentially beneficial evidence to the defense, overturned the conviction.
 Syed, after 23 years in prison, went free.
+After a lengthy appeal process, a judge reinstated the murder conviction in March 2025, but reduced Syed's sentence.
+As a consequence, he does not have to return to prison but will remain convicted of first-degree premeditated murder.